AWegnerGitHub/awegnergithub.github.io-content/2020_04_26_assembling_garden.md

 ![Lower Tray][lowtray]

-The lower tray operates on the same principal.
+The lower tray operates on the same principle.
 The tray catches on, then is screwed into place with the included allen wrench.

 ### Upper Levels